tymyrddin/blue-dfir/source/docs/notes/mobile.md

 The process of rooting varies depending on the underlying device manufacturer.
 However, rooting any device usually involves exploiting a security bug in the device's firmware and then copying the `su` (superuser) binary to a location in the current process's path (`/system/xbin/su`) and granting it executable permissions with the `chmod` command.

 Most of the rooting methods begin by flashing a modified recovery to the recovery partition.
 After that, you can issue an update, which can root the device.
-These actions do not have to be done manually, as software is available for most of the models, which can root a phone with a single click.

 Starting from Android 7.x, Google has started strictly enforcing [verified boot](https://source.android.com/docs/security/features/verifiedboot/verified-boot) on devices, to guarantee that the software on the device is not modified before booting into the normal mode, and Samsung [patched the kernel to prevent root access](https://en.wikipedia.org/wiki/Samsung_Knox) from being granted to apps even after rooting was successful since the release of Android Oreo.
 This patch prevents unauthorized apps from changing the system and deters rooting.
 The tip of the iceberg.